Much like Disney making Star Wars, we don’t have a plan to thwart the rising tide of authoritarianism

 Democrats clearly are torn over their narrative just now.
 Some just want to create a calming narrative that it’s been a little crazy with Trump, but overall things are normal, and we’re going to pursue good, normal policies to build popularity in our existing, well-functioning political system.
 Others are ready to say we’re in a cold civil war with a violent extremist opponent, and we need to act accordingly.
 Which narrative you choose shapes your actions.

 Fortunately, it’s very clear you can’t mess up the Star Wars narratives with just some controversial movies.
 I think Abrams came perilously close in Rise of Skywalker, which became almost totally Rey-centric.
 Star Wars at its core is about the families we make for ourselves, and Rise of Skywalker really imbalanced that theme by focusing too much on Rey while marginalizing Poe, Finn, and Rose.
 I think the other key narrative of Star Wars is that’s it’s a multigenerational family experience, so I think the other way you’d ruin it is through R-rated films with graphic sex or violence.
 PG-13 is as edgy as it needs to get.

 Sorry, probably none of this is going to help deal with Joe Manchin.
 But it sure would be a good idea to have a plan that doesn’t depend on him or Kyrsten Sinema.

 Next edition, brace for a deep dive into security sector reform with a book review.

 Security Sector Reform

 Other ideas or contributions for MSU?
 Send them to firstname.lastname@example.org, and follow MSU on Twitter @MoreStableUnion.
 Share with all your friends so they can subscribe at morestableunion.substack.com.
-Please stay safe, healthy, masked, and distanced!
+Please get vaccinated and enjoy your summer!